 Leon, as capital of the kingdom in the Middle Ages, played an important role during the Reconquest of Spain from the Moors.
 The most important building is its Gothic Cathedral with stained glass windows considered by many to be the finest in Spain.

 San Isidoro Basilica is another important building where will you find the Romanesque Royal Pantheon, superbly decorated with 12th century frescoes.
 Renaissance architecture is represented by San Marcos convent, nowadays the 5 star Parador de Leon.
-Gaudi also left his mark on the city when he designed the Casta de los Botines, now a bank and one of his very few works outside of Catalonia. .
+Gaudi also left his mark on the city when he designed the Casa Botines, now the Museo Casa Botines and one of his very few works outside of Catalonia. .
 Accommodation of your choice in Leon.